prashanthdotnet/vidly/README.md

 # Vidly

 Vidly is a video rental application designed to manage and streamline the rental process.
-This project is built with [specify the language/framework used, e.g., ASP.NET, Node.js, etc.] and showcases [briefly describe the main features or purpose of the project].
+This project is built with Python, Django and showcases a generic movie renting service.

 ## Features
 - **User Management**: Register, login, and manage user accounts.